mostafa/xk6-kafka/README.md

        -e ADV_HOST=127.0.0.1 lensesio/fast-data-dev
 ```

-After running the commands, visit [localhost:3030](http://localhost:3030) to get into the fast-data-dev environment.
+After running the command, visit [localhost:3030](http://localhost:3030) to get into the fast-data-dev environment.

 You can run the command to see the container logs: